Mike Nason: Coaching career

 In his native Canada, Nason coached at hockey schools and camps.
 While playing professionally for the Friesland Flyers in the Netherlands, he coached youth teams of the organization.
 In September 2015, Nason was named head coach of the Friesland Flyers' men's team, which competes in the Dutch top-flight Eredivisie and in the BeNeLiga, a league composed of Belgian and Dutch teams.
 Nason is also serving as director of the Flyers' youth program and has been an assistant coach of the under-16 Dutch national team since 2014.

+Private life

+Nason is married to Dutch native Anne Frouk Knol, and they have two children together; Jake and Lily.